The Bankrate promise

 4. Earn extra cash

 Having a side hustle has almost become an American institution, right up there with apple pie.
 Many people now maximize free time by making jewelry to sell on Etsy, driving for a ride-sharing service or dog-sitting.
 The answer to “how do I pay off my debt?” could be brainstorming ways to earn extra cash.

 What are your hobbies?
 Do you have any special skills you could monetize?
 Which side gigs would work with your daily schedule?
 Find a way to secure extra cash flow and apply those earnings to paying off debts.

 5. Explore debt relief options

 Debt relief companies make grand promises to help solve problems like how to pay off debt, but do they deliver?
 Yes and no. When you sign up to work with a debt relief company, it negotiates with your creditors to settle or attempt to change the terms of your debt.
 But there is a catch.

-Debt relief companies can help settle or manage some bills, but it could ultimately do more harm than good.
+The companies can also help settle or manage some bills, but they could ultimately do more harm than good.
 Explore all other options before deciding to work with one.

 The bottom line

 There are many different strategies and options for paying off your debts.
 Research the different approaches, including the debt snowball method, the debt avalanche and debt consolidation to find a tactic that is likely to work best for you.